 The idea of using computers to support learning arose in the 1980s, with computers as tools mainly for writing, and organizing.
 In the 1990s, with the Internet and network technologies arising, new ways of communication and collaboration emerged.
 Intelligent tutoring systems were designed.
-However, the main task for a computer was being a medium for communication, in form of email, chat, forums, etc. (Stahl et al., 2006).
+However, the main task for a computer was being a medium for communication, in form of email, chat, forums, etc. Stahl et al (2006).

 In recent years, many forms of CSCL have been designed and used in curricula at schools.
-Collaborative writing (Onrubia and Engel, 2009) is one such form, where learners collaboratively create a document using computer technologies.
-Furthermore, today many web technologies are used for CSCL, like Forums or Wikis (Larusson and Alterman, 2009).
+Collaborative writing Onrubia and Engel (2009) is one such form, where learners collaboratively create a document using computer technologies.
+Furthermore, today many web technologies are used for CSCL, like Forums or Wikis Larusson and Alterman (2009).
+Haake et al (2004) provide an exhaustive compendium about CSCL environments, didactical concepts, and the use of CSCL in school and other learning scenarios.